I started getting into nootropics over a year ago and have been experimenting with different supplements.

 The only thing I wish ONNIT would do is come up with some bulk order promotions to make long time use more affordable.

 Where Should You Buy It?

-The other option is to buy from reputable online retailers, but I have found that it’s not always available in most of these stores.
+You can purchase Alpha Brain directly from the company's online store or from some reputable online retailers.
+However, I have found that it’s not always available in most of these stores.

 Basically, don’t take any risks with anything that you’ll put inside your body.

 Alpha Brain seems to have little to no side effects based on our experience and all the online reviews we read.

 We did notice a few people mentioned that they got some upset stomach, but this could be more related to a sensitive stomach and possibly taking more than the recommended dosage.